garageScript/c0d3r/README.md

 ## Development - Getting Started

 \* First you need to register a discord application to get the `DISCORD_TOKEN` that c0d3r will use to forward your commands to your discord server.
-A guide for that setup can be found on the wiki page here: [creating a discord bot](./discordbotsetup.md)
+A guide for that setup can be found on the wiki page here: [Registering a Discord Bot](https://github.com/garageScript/c0d3r/wiki/Registering-a-Discord-Bot#registering-a-discord-bot)
 - ## Using yarn

 1. Run `yarn` to install dependecies